History & heritage

 In short, the gastronomic dimension of Hôtel Villa Miraé should be understood as an essential part of its art of hospitality.
 More than a spectacular promise, one expects an experience in harmony with the place: a table that accompanies the light, the season, the nearness of the sea and the desire to unwind.

-The personalised service explicitly mentioned in the brief is likely one of the hotel’s most important hallmarks.
-In an intimate setting, the right degree of attention makes all the difference.
-This is not about intrusive presence, but about understanding the proper level of support.
-Recommending a beach according to the time of day, arranging a transfer, suggesting a walk, facilitating an early arrival or a later departure when possible: these often invisible gestures are what turn a good stay into a genuinely fluid experience.
+In an intimate setting, the right level of attention makes all the difference.
+It is not about an intrusive presence, but rather an ability to understand the appropriate level of support.
+Recommending a beach based on the time of day, organising a transfer, suggesting a stroll, facilitating an early arrival or a late departure when possible—these are often the invisible gestures that make a stay seamless.

-Turndown service and daily housekeeping contribute to another dimension of luxury: consistency.
-In the best houses, nothing is left to chance, not in order to impress, but to preserve a sense of order and comfort.
-Laundry and wake-up service belong to the same practical logic.
-They answer very concrete needs, especially during longer or multi-stop stays, and allow guests to travel more lightly in every sense.
+The evening turndown service and daily maintenance contribute to another dimension of luxury: consistency.
+Nothing is left to chance, not to impress, but to preserve a sense of order and comfort.
+Laundry services and wake-up calls follow the same logic, addressing concrete needs, especially during extended or itinerant stays.

 The Cap d’Antibes way of life